bjarneo/extract-domain/README.md

 ## TLD support

-TLD support require optional dependency to [`psl` library](https://www.npmjs.com/package/psl).
+TLD support requires the optional dependency of the [`psl` library](https://www.npmjs.com/package/psl).

-To use the code with the PSL support, you have to wrap in in either an async function, or use it is a promise.
+To use the code with the PSL support, you have to wrap it in either an async function or use it as a promise.

 Examples